American exceptionalism: Similarities between the U.S. and Europe

-"America First"

-Critics may identify the political slogan "America First" as an apparent manifestation of American exceptionalism.
-Such critics may, examining American exceptionalism as the most important factor shaping the greater American political identity, further claim that the attitude is a soft power in the United States that disproportionally emphasizes the priority of American interests."

 Effects

 Critics of American exceptionalism argue that it has led to some of the expansion that is seen during the 18th and 19th centuries in the Americas.
 Deborah Madsen argued that the effects of American exceptionalism have changed over time, from the annexation of Native American lands then to the ideas of Manifest destiny (which encompassed the Mexican–American War and the purchases of land in the 19th century).

-Madsen also cited Frederick Douglass, a prominent black abolitionist before and during the American Civil War (1861–1865), who argued that the idea of American exceptionalism was absurd because the inherent nature of slavery still existed at the time.

 Critics of American exceptionalism have argued that the bipartisan political class believes that one purpose of the United States is to spread democracy to nations that are under tyrannical governments.
 This can be seen in the contemporary 2001 invasion of Afghanistan and the 2003 invasion of Iraq.

+Political scientist Joseph Nye has warned that the overuse of exceptionalist rhetoric may weaken the United States' soft power—its ability to influence others through attraction rather than coercion.
+He suggests that when America presents itself as morally infallible, it risks alienating allies and diminishing its credibility on the world stage.